pascalpp/pascal.com/src/routes/diary/2023-10-27-the-dialog-element/page.md

 The native dialog element does a lot for us out of the box (or in it, I suppose).

 - The dialog has some basic styling: a white background, a black border, and a backdrop which darkens the rest of the page.
-- The dialog is automatically positioned in the center of the viewport, with a slight inset from the left and right edges of the viewport.
+- The dialog is automatically positioned in the center of the viewport.
-- If the content of the dialog is longer than the viewport, it will scroll internally, again with a slight inset from the top and bottom of the viewport.
+- If the content of the dialog is longer than the viewport, it will scroll internally, with a slight inset from the top and bottom of the viewport.
 - It traps focus while it is open, allowing you to tab through elements in the dialog.
 You can tab out of the dialog to focus other elements of the browser window, but other content in your page will not be focusable until the dialog is closed.
 - Pressing the escape key automatically closes the dialog.
 - You can even open a dialog from within another dialog, and the browser will keep track of which dialog is currently open.
 Pressing escape will only close one dialog at a time.